 Most of the Group's food production revenue from food products operation was derived from the concessionaire stores in supermarket chains in Hong Kong

-Over 90% of the revenue from food products operation was derived from the concessionaire stores in supermarket chains in Hong Kong.
-As at 31 December 2020, we do not operated any concessionaire stores in supermarket chains in Hong Kong.
+Over 98% of the revenue from wine business as derived from the sales channel in Hong Kong.
+As at 31 December 2021, we do not operate any retail stores of wine business in Hong Kong.